dmwilsonkc/magic-mirror-voice-control-skill/README.md

 This skill includes intents for 90% of what the MMM-Remote-Control module is capable of doing.
 The other 10% is a work in progress.

+If you would also like to "see" the interaction between Mycroft and the MagicMirror, there is another module you can install and configure on your MagicMirror.
+It is my fork of the MMM-Kalliope module and can be found [here](https://github.com/dmwilsonkc/MMM-kalliope).
+You can see a video example of it in action [here](https://www.youtube.com/watch?v=yCw5YC0Af_0)

 ## Installation
 Navigate to the /opt/mycroft/skills $ folder